fengliangcmu/feel_your_drive/README.md

 ![video recording of the app](https://github.com/fengliangcmu/feel_your_drive/blob/master/recorded_video.gif)

 ## Notice:
-This repo only contains personal techinical exploration for the frontend.
+This repo only contains personal technical exploration for the frontend.
 It does not include any final frondend code and backend artifacts that were used in a presentation Chao and I gave in DKOM (SAP Developer Conference).